Estimating Limits[Technology Exercise] You will find a graphing c... | Channels for Pearson+

 [Technology Exercise] You will find a graphing calculator useful for Exercises 67–74.

 b.
-Support your conclusions in part (a) by graphing h near c = 3 and using Zoom and Trace to estimate y-values on the graph as x→3.
+Support your conclusions in part (a) by graphing G and using Zoom and Trace to estimate y-values on the graph as x→−6.

 Verified video answer for a similar problem: